Presidential Management Fellows

 The Presidential Management Fellows (PMF) Program was established by Executive Order in 1977 to attract to the Federal service outstanding men and women from a variety of academic disciplines and career paths who have a clear interest in and commitment to excellence in the leadership and management of public policies and programs.
 By drawing graduate students from diverse social and cultural backgrounds, the PMF Program provides a continuing source of trained men and women to meet the future challenges of public service.
 Students apply to the PMF program the year before graduation.

-With the highest award of $20,000, RFP seeks to support the field work of graduate level students who will work with Wildlife Conservation Society staff in Asia, Africa, Latin America, and in special cases, North America.
-Collectively, the professionals receiving RFP grants will apply field-tested conservation science to the challenges facing the natural world.
+With a maximum award of $15,000, the RFP supports the field work of graduate level students who will work with Wildlife Conservation Society staff in Asia, Africa, Latin America, and in special cases, North America.
+The professionals receiving RFP grants will apply field-tested conservation science to the challenges facing the natural world, including climate change, ecosystem services, conservation and the quality of human life, and wildlife health.

 Gloria Barron Scholarship

-The $10,000 per recipient Gloria Barron Wilderness Society Scholarship supports qualified graduate students' research and preparation of a paper on wilderness conservation.
-Additional funding will be provided to pay for the recipient's travel expenses to work with staff members of the Wilderness Society on this project and for the publishing and publicizing the final paper.
+The Gloria Barron Wilderness Society Scholarship is awarded annually to support a graduate student in the research and preparation of a paper on an aspect of wilderness, with topics related to climate change strongly encouraged.
+The scholarship provides $15,000, although additional funding may be provided to pay for the recipient's travel expenses to work with staff members of the Wilderness Society on this project and for publishing and publicizing the final paper.

 Education for Sustainable Energy Development (ESED)

-NSEP Boren Fellowships support students pursuing the study of languages, cultures, and world regions that are critical to US interests (including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America and the Caribbean, and the Middle East).
+NSEP Boren Fellowships support graduate students pursuing the study of languages, cultures, and world regions that are critical to US interests (including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America and the Caribbean, and the Middle East).
 Study of the countries of Western Europe, Canada, Australia, and New Zealand is excluded.
+Award amounts are determined by duration abroad, but can range from $12,000 to $24,000.

 Annie's Sustainable Agriculture Scholarship

-The RHS McLaren Horticultural Scholarship provides a ten-month non-credit work/study program in Great Britain.
-Opportunities are available for study, research, and practical work at The Royal Botanic Gardens at Kew and Edinburgh and gardens of the Royal Horticultural Society and the National Trust.
-Internships at the Eden Project and an optional semester at Reading University or Sheffield University may also be arranged.
+The Royal Horticultural Society Interchange Fellowship provides a ten-month non-credit work/study program in Great Britain.
+Opportunities are available for study, research, and practical work at the Royal Botanic Gardens at Kew and Edinburgh and the gardens of the Royal Horticultural Society and the National Trust, among others.
 The scholarship provides funding for transportation, housing, tuition, and an allowance for personal needs.

 Please note that the following list is representative and non-exhaustive.